MTEvrest/WikipediaSummary/README.md

 ## Design

 The current design is very simple and straightforward.
-While there's nothing necessary wrong with it, a more delebritate stylek, perhaps even one that evokes a similar feeling to wikipedia itself, would help users make a mental connection of that this product is for at just a glance.
-In addition, creating custom pagination and calendar component would allow for greater creative control in how those elements blend in with the app as a whole.
+While there's nothing necessary wrong with it, a more delebritate style, perhaps even one that evokes a similar feeling to Wikipedia itself, would help users make a mental connection of what this product is for at just a glance.
+In addition, creating custom pagination and calendar components would allow for greater creative control in how those elements blend in with the app as a whole.

 ## Functionality